ollybrill/schooldata/README.md

 Shows a map of the London Borough of Waltham Forest with a marker showing each secondary school.
 Clicking on the marker will show the name of the school.

 **Cut off year**:
 Selecting a year in this list displays a circle on the map with a radius equal to the 'cut off distance' of the selected school in that year.
-Children living outside of the 'cut off distance' did not get a place in the school in that year (except children offered places on other criteria, such as having a sibling at the school already).
+Children living outside of the 'cut off distance' did not get a place in the school in that year (except children offered places on other criteria such as having a sibling at the school already).
 Multiple years can be selected and cut off distances for other schools will remain until the 'Reset Map' button below the map is selected.
-If the there was no cut off distance in a particular year (no child was refused a place based on distance) then no circle is shown.
+If there was no cut off distance in a particular year (no child was refused a place based on distance) then no circle is shown.

 ***Map Overlay*** -
 various overlays can be added to the map:

 **Nearest School**:
 The shapes outlined in blue help identify the nearest school, depending on the child's sex and home address.
-Find your street on the map and see which shape outlined in blue your street sits within.
+Find a street on the map and see which shape outlined in blue the street sits within.
 The marker at the centre of that shape indicates the nearest school.

 **Crime**:
 The colour each area is shaded indicates the level of crime reported in that area.
 The darker the colour the greater the level of crime reported.